Lovrom8/RSMods/docs/drop-pedal.md

 ## 5. Emulated bass

-Bass works the same way guitar does — the audio shifts, the tuner follows, and in-game note detection scores against the tuning you picked.
+Bass works the same way guitar does.
+The audio shifts, the tuner follows, and in-game note detection scores against the tuning you picked.

 Setting it up has one extra step.
 Put the octave in the **tone**, not the pedal: